Kishandharan/KishanHTML/README.md

 ## 8e
 If you hover over any colour, it should show the required RGB value.
 Insert a Copy button so that it can be pasted in any IDE

+# Assignment 9 - Joke Generator
+## 9a
+Create a web page where it shows random jokes.
+Use the https://icanhazdadjoke.com api to fetch random jokes.
+It should display a simple box with a thick black border inside which the joke should be displayed.
+Use a font like JetBrains Mono to display everything, so that it looks clean.
+The joke displayed inside the box should be orange in color.